shchan13/shchan13.github.io/_pages/about.md

 * [2023] First place of the virtual competition in the IEEE RAS Summer School on Multi-Robot Systems.
 * [2022] Best student paper award in the International Symposium on Combinatorial Search (SoCS).
 * [2022] Fellowship for the PhD Sandwich Program from Ben-Gurion University of the Negev.
-* [2020] First place in Flatland Challenge in NeurIPS 2020 Competition in NeurIPS.
+* [2020] First place in Flatland Challenge in NeurIPS 2020 Competition.
 * [2019] Best master thesis award of the year in NTUEE.
 * [2018] Best student paper award Finalist in SMC 2018.
 * [2016] Fellowship for the exchange program to University of California, Berkeley.